-We had dinner with friends back in August at a long standing German restaurant in San Francisco, Suppenkuche.
-I remember going there in my twenties as the beers were big and you got your money worth.
+We had dinner with friends at a long-standing German restaurant in San Francisco, Suppenkuche.
+I remember going there in my twenties as the beers were big and you got your moneys worth.
 Nothing has changed; the beers were still big but the food was even better than I remember.
-I went traditional and enjoyed a big ole plate of Wiener Schnitzel served alongside a bowl of spaetzle.
+I went traditional and enjoyed a big plate of Wiener Schnitzel served alongside a bowl of spaetzle.
 The first bite reminded me of the first time I had spaetzle in Germany, and how much I loved it.
 The following weekend I started working on an easy to make recipe for homemade spaetzle.
-I love this recipe!

 I am not going to lie, this recipe is easy to make as there is not much to it but it does take some arm muscle.
-By the time, it is all cooked I feel like I have given my arms a heck of a workout.
+By the time, it is all cooked I felt like I had given my arms a heck of a workout.
 Do not let that change your mind at all about making these precious little German dumplings.

-I tried a few different recipes where most called for adding nutmeg and even cheese.
+I tried a few different recipes that called for adding nutmeg and even cheese.
 I like simplicity so I can enjoy them alongside many different main entrees.
-The only seasonings with this recipe is some black pepper, butter and fresh parsley.
+The only seasonings with this recipe are some black pepper, butter, and fresh parsley.
 Fresh, peppery and so good.
-The perfect side dish for some many different fall and winter meals.
+The perfect side dish for so many different fall and winter meals.

 1/2 teaspoon fresh cracked black pepper